 - Currently not regulated by the Financial Conduct Authority (FCA) or Financial Services Compensation Scheme (FSCS)

 - The issuers of bonds are often, but not always, smaller private companies so may pose a greater risk

 If you are looking for a way to generate passive income from your investment, that pays regular and attractive rates of interest this can be a good option for you.
 If you are seeking an investment that protects your capital, by securing it against assets, property bonds may be an ideal opportunity for you.

-Being one of the best ways to generate attractive returns for relatively low-risk, property bonds can be a very attractive investment opportunity for any prospective high net worth individual, sophisticated investor, self-certified investor.
+Property bonds can be a very attractive investment opportunity for any prospective high net worth individual, sophisticated investor, self-certified investor.

 We recommend that you should always seek professional financial advice before investing into any type of investment.